torbjorndahlen/infinispan-evict-cache/README.md

 ```

 Using the Data Grid console, create a cache using a protobuf schema and SQL cache store configuration.

+1. Create a Protobuf schema using the ```example.proto``` file

+2. Use the DataGrid console to create a cache named "rpi-store"

+3. Use ```sql-cache-store-config.json``` to configure the cache to use the Postgrsql DB as SQL cache store

 ### Protobuf schema
 ```